Skip Navigation

 BSc (Hons) Nutrition and Health

-Since I’ve been at Edge Hill I’ve discovered a confidence I didn’t know I had and I feel more inspired.
+Since I’ve been at Edge Hill I’ve discovered a confidence I didn’t know I had.
+I feel inspired.

 The real change started at the end of my first year, when I went along to Edge Hill’s vegan food fair.
 I wasn’t thinking of going vegan but I was immediately attracted to the environmental, health and animal welfare reasons behind veganism.

-From this, I founded Edge Hill’s first ever Vegan Society.
+I founded Edge Hill’s first ever Vegan Society.
+I received a high achiever award.
 Since then, I’ve become more and more involved in vegan activism and spend a lot of my time talking to students and members of the public about veganism.
 In my first year, the idea of doing that would have terrified me.

+With staff support, I created a plant-based food company.
+It was runner-up in Edge Hill University’s Entrepreneurship Awards.
 The staff at Edge Hill have always been very understanding.
 I had problems with my mental health while at university, but I have a learning mentor and special equipment to help me in lectures.
-Thanks to this support, I have gone on to receive a high achievers scholarship, an Excellence Scholarship for my role in setting up the Vegan Society and created a plant-based food company which was runner up in Edge Hill’s Entrepreneurship Awards.

-Some people thought that studying Nutrition would be difficult for me, given my problematic relationship with food.
-But, it’s actually helped me think about food in a different way.
-Now that I’ve recovered, I can see how important it is and what an integral part it plays in life.
+Studying Nutrition helped me think about food in a different way.
+Some thought it would be difficult for me, given my problematic relationship with food.
+Now that I’ve recovered, I can see how important food is and what an integral part it plays in life.
 Becoming vegan has also helped me to see food as less scary, because I know nothing has been harmed to make what I’m eating.